codexnetwork/codex.contracts/contracts/README.md

 add_subdirectory(hello)
 ```

-note the `forceio-init` is use for create a independent contract project,
+note the `codex-init` is use for create a independent contract project,
 so it need to change CMakeLists file to add project into contracts.

 ```cmake